-Own Funds - Objectives
+Own Funds - objectives

 We manage our assets according to our investment policy.
-Broadly, this requires us to invest to ensure we can pay all Member benefits as they fall due, to invest in ways that treat Members fairly and meet their expectations, to invest to meet all solvency requirements and, having met these criteria, to invest to maximise returns, subject to a level of acceptable volatility.
+Broadly, this requires us to invest to ensure we can pay all Member benefits as they fall due, to invest in ways that meet Member expectations, to invest to meet all solvency requirements and, having met these criteria, to invest to maximise returns, subject to a level of acceptable volatility.